bdrhoa/redmine-client/RedmineClient/README.txt

 System Requirements

-* The application was tested to run on .NET Framework 2.0 and Mono 2.4
+* The application was tested to run on .NET Framework 2.0 and Mono 2.4 and Mono 2.2

 Installation